awslabs/amazon-redshift-utils/src/CloudDataWarehouseBenchmark/Cloud-DWB-Derived-from-TPCDS/README.md

 ### Power Run

 To execute the TPC-DS Power Run at a particular data scale (e.g. 3TB), perform the following steps:
-1. Edit `ddl.sql` and replace `<USER_ACCESS_KEY_ID>` and `<USER_SECRET_ACCESS_KEY>` with any valid S3 credentials.

-2. Create a new database to load the dataset into (e.g."CREATE DATABASE tpcds_3tb;")
+1. Create a new database to load the dataset into (e.g."CREATE DATABASE tpcds_3tb;")

-3. Connect to the database you created and execute `ddl.sql`.
+2. Connect to the database you created and execute `ddl.sql`.
 This may take several hours, depending on the data scale and data warehouse size.

-4. `ddl.sql` will execute `SELECT COUNT(*)` at the end against each table.
+3. `ddl.sql` will execute `SELECT COUNT(*)` at the end against each table.
 Verify that the resulting counts match the values at the end of `ddl.sql`.

-5. Execute `query_0.sql` several times sequentially (e.g. five times) and record the run time of each execution.
+4. Execute `query_0.sql` several times sequentially (e.g. five times) and record the run time of each execution.

 Note that the S3 data is located in US-EAST-1 so you may get faster load times if your test cluster is located in that region.